ai myths vs reality

 On top of that, integrating AI into existing workflows can be complex.

-Many businesses are leaning on strategic IT advisors like TenHats to find the best use cases and methodologies.
+At TenHats, we help businesses find the best use cases and methodologies.
 This helps ensure they maximize AI’s potential.
 We help navigate the intricacies of AI implementation, from data preparation to model training and deployment, making the process smoother and more effective.

 • Ethical use